'Lady Elsie May ™' rose Description

 Lady Elsie May ™

 Orange-pink.
 Moderate, rose fragrance.
-8 to 14 petals.
-Average diameter 4.5".
-Medium to large, semi-double (9-16 petals), cluster-flowered, in large clusters bloom form.
+10 to 11 petals.
+Average diameter 3".
+Medium, semi-double (9-16 petals), in small clusters bloom form.
 Prolific, continuous (perpetual) bloom throughout the season.
+Long, pointed buds.

 Medium, bushy, dense, upright.
-Glossy, dark green foliage.
+Glossy, dark green, leathery foliage.
+5 to 7 leaflets.

 USDA zone 5a through 9b.
 Can be used for beds and borders, container rose, cut flower, garden or landscape.
 Heat tolerant.
 Disease susceptibility: very disease resistant, very blackspot resistant..
 Remove spent blooms to encourage re-bloom.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.